-If you intend to install Oracle Database 11g release 2 (11.2) with Oracle RAC, then refer to Oracle Real Application Clusters Installation Guide for Oracle Solaris.
+• If you intend to install Oracle Database 11g Release 2 (11.2) with Oracle RAC, then refer to Oracle Real Application Clusters Installation Guide for HP-UX.

-See Also: Oracle Clusterware Administration and Deployment Guide for cloning Oracle Grid Infrastructure, and Oracle Real Application Clusters Administration and Deployment Guide for information about using cloning and node addition procedures for adding Oracle RAC nodes
+See Also: Oracle Real Application Clusters Administration and Deployment Guide for information about using cloning and node addition procedures, and Oracle Clusterware Administration and Deployment Guide for cloning Oracle Grid Infrastructure

-When you run root.sh during Oracle Grid Infrastructure installation, the Trace File (TF) Analyzer and Collector is also installed in the directory grid\home/tfa.
+When you run root.sh during Oracle Grid Infrastructure installation, the Trace File (TF) Analyzer and Collector is also installed in the directory grid_home/tfa.

 See Also: Oracle Clusterware Administration and Deployment Guide for information about using Trace File Analyzer and Collector